ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-add-first-hand-purchase-using-toolkit.md

 ---
-title: 'How to add a first-hand purchase options using Ultra Toolkit'
+title: 'How to add a first-hand purchase options using Ultra Tool Kit'
 order: 2
 outline: [0, 4]
 ---

-# How to add a first-hand purchase options using Ultra Toolkit
+# How to add a first-hand purchase options using Ultra Tool Kit

 Besides directly minting Uniqs or assigning authorized minters, it may be desired to allow users to directly purchase Uniqs from your factory.
 This can be achieved using the first-hand purchase feature which will be covered in this guide.